mwmitchell/flux/README.md

 ```

 ###Client
-Once a connection as been created, use the with-connection macro to wrap you client calls:
+Once a connection as been created, use the with-connection macro to wrap client calls:

 ```clojure
 (ej/with-connection conn